 New Sunday - Sunday holiday option for 2018?

-Normally, the direct Eurostar Ski Train services are suitable only for skiers whose holiday dates are Saturday – Saturday.
-However, last season Eurostar added four direct trains for February Sunday – Sunday holiday dates too.
+For most weeks of the ski season, the direct Eurostar Ski Train services are suitable only for skiers whose holiday dates are Saturday – Saturday.
+However, Eurostar will run one extra service, serving Sunday-Sunday holidays, at February half-term.

-The outbound trains go overnight, departing St Pancras on the evenings of Saturday 11th and Saturday 18th February, arriving in the Alps early on the Sunday morning.
+The outbound trains was overnight, departing St Pancras on the Saturday eveing, arriving in the Alps early on the Sunday morning.

-The return journey is daytime, departing Alps on the mornings of Sunday 18th and Sunday 25th February and arriving back at St Pancras in the afternoon.
+The return journey was daytime, departing the Alps on the Sunday morning and arriving back at St Pancras in the afternoon.

 Outbound schedule (last season):